Ichigaya-Mio/BlockChain-Final-Project/README.md

 ### Deployment on Online platform

 For cloud-based testing on a secure and reliable environment similar to the Ethereum network, we opted for the Sepolia test network.
-Deploying our smart contracts involved using the Truffle framework, where we wrote two migration scripts: "1_initial_migration.js" and "2_deploy_contracts.js".
+Deploying our smart contracts involved using the Truffle framework, where we wrote two migration scripts:

+"1_initial_migration.js"

+"2_deploy_contracts.js"

 The former sets up the database for our contracts, creating a Migrations contract to track and record their migration on the blockchain.
 The latter defines the contracts we want to deploy and includes the actual deployment using the "deployer.deploy()" method along with necessary configurations and dependencies.
 We then deployed our smart contracts in sequence using the "truffle migrate –network xxx" command, which also recorded their deployment status in the Migrations contract.

 ### User Interface Interact